2018ik/2018ik.github.io/_wiki/local_church.markdown

 ## Background

 A **local church** is the Body of Christ expressed locally in a particular city - for example Antioch (Acts 13:1).
 The Bible reveals that there is one church per city; there is not a single city mentioned in the New Testament which had multiple churches.
 This is the practical way in which the Body of Christ can be expressed.

+Each local church should be the same intrinsically in life and nature, as a result of fellowship with one another.
+This means that the churches are not an organization, and not hierarchical, but rather operate by means of the organic flow of the divine life.
+Any outward organizational similarity should be the issue of fellowship.

 ## Biblical Basis